 Create an alert rule.

 Click Create Alert Rule.
-In the Create Alert Rule panel, configure alert rule parameters for zero-ETL tasks.
+In the Create Alert Rule panel, configure an alert rule for the Zero-ETL task.
 For more information, see Create an alert rule.

 Create a subscription policy.